tarunbatra/iban-service/README.md

 # iban-service

-The application consumes a string and returns it's validity as an IBAN number
+The application consumes a string and returns its validity as an IBAN number

 ## Description